 - Don’t fear white space

-- When you pick your resume template, go for one that puts your greatest accomplishments front and center!
-But don’t be afraid to leave a little breathing room, too–it’s better than your resume looking crowded or filler-heavy.
+- When you pick your resume template, go for one that puts your greatest accomplishments front and center.
+But don’t be afraid to leave a little breathing room, too—it’s better than your resume looking crowded or filler-heavy.
+When you’re applying for an internship, you want all emphasis to rest on your qualifications.

 Yep, and it’s easier than you might think!
 Refer to the internship description for phrases and keywords that stand out as good examples of team culture.
-Reflect these in your resume with a few tweaks to your wording or skill choices to show what a great fit you are.
+Reflect these in your resume with a few tweaks to your wording or skill choices to show how you’re already the ideal intern.

-Keep it to just one page!
-Preferably slightly less–don’t feel pressured to fill the page.
-Just stick with your highest achievements and most impactful qualifications.
+Keep it to just one page, and don’t feel pressured to fill the page.
+Just stick with your highest achievements from college and your most impactful qualifications.
+Remember, if you’ve got the itch to say more, say it in your internship cover letter.

 Just like your color usage, your font choices should be understated.
 Think “clean, modern, and readable.”
-Recruiters usually only spend a few seconds skimming your resume, so make it easy for them to see the good stuff at a glance!
+Recruiters can only spend a few seconds skimming your college internship resume, so make it easy for them to see the good stuff at a glance!